KazeTachinuu/epirootkit-docs/content/docs/05-epirootkit/configuration-justifications.md

 **Our Philosophy**: We chose Ubuntu 20.04 LTS with kernel 5.4.0 because it provides a practical deployment environment without requiring boot parameter modifications or security bypasses.

-And to be honest I was happy that we could do a rootkit on a LTS version of Ubuntu.
+{{< alert context="info" text="And to be honest I was happy that we could do a rootkit on a LTS version of Ubuntu.
 So I stick to that.
-(Even though starting May 2025, Ubuntu 20.04 LTS is no longer supported....
-I'm so sad)
+(Even though starting May 2025, Ubuntu 20.04 LTS is no longer supported...)" />}}